Women's Champions League finals match schedule

 Article body

-The schedule for the UEFA Women's Champions League finals has been decided, running from 21 to 30 August in at the San Mamés Stadium in Bilbao and the Anoeta Stadium in San Sebastián.
+The schedule for the UEFA Women's Champions League finals has been decided, with the tournament running from 21 to 30 August at the San Mamés Stadium in Bilbao and the Anoeta Stadium in San Sebastián.

 It kicks off on 21 August, when Glasgow City face Wolfsburg in San Sebastián and Atlético Madrid take on Barcelona in Bilbao.
 The following day Arsenal play Paris Saint-Germain in San Sebastián and Lyon are up against Bayern München in Bilbao.

-On 25 August, the winners of the first two quarter-finals played meet in San Sebastián, with the other match in Bilboa the next day.
+On 25 August, the winners of the first two quarter-finals played meet in San Sebastián, with the other match in Bilbao the next day.
 The final is on 30 August in San Sebastián.

 Quarter-finals